MaastrichtU-IDS/fair-enough-metrics/README.md

 ### 🐳 Development with docker (recommended)

-From the root of this repository, run the command below, and access the OpenAPI Swagger UI on http://localhost:8000
+From the root of the cloned repository, run the command below, and access the OpenAPI Swagger UI on http://localhost:8000

 ```bash
 docker-compose up
 ```

-The API will automatically reload on changes to the code.
+> The API will automatically reload on changes to the code 🔄

 ### 🐍 Development without docker